telerik/xaml-docs/controls/radfiledialogs/getting-started.md

 # Getting Started

-This article will guide you through the knowledge required to use the file dialogs in a basic scenario.
+This article will provide you with the knowledge required to use the file dialogs in a basic scenario.

 ## Assembly References